Morev1993/Koa_Mongo_Redis_Socket_IO_Passport/README.md

  used Mongodb+Mongoose, also has email, password validation
 - VK, facebook
 *********

+Instead you connect you should add fixtures for testing: run in console: gulp load:db --from /fixtures/users

 After login you enter to chat server, which is running on Redis + socket.io